Friday, April 21, 2023

 Markun took the paper bearing his designs off the stove, pulled a bug off the boy's cheek and sat down again.

 In the yard, the whistle of a locomotive squealed through the frost.
 Sharp spirals were drawn on a large sheet.
 A thick pipe bent six times on its spine stored the power of range and rotation.
-The gear trains were ready to meet the impact of the teeth and cogs, and to shift any heavy resistance.
+The gear trains were ready to meet the impact of the teeth and cogs, and to shift any heavy stress.

-In a corner of the paper Markun wrote:
+In a corner of the paper, Markun wrote:

 "To raise the earth up to any of the stars, humanity only needs one of my motorized machines".